NSLS-II/aphla/doc/intro.rst

-The new developement will be based on Python language, integrated with libraries for numerical analysis, data input/output, image processing, network, visualization, statistics and EPICS channel access.
+The new developement will be based on Python language, integrated with libraries for numerical analysis, data input/output, image processing, network, visualization, statistics and EPICS_ channel access.
 This environment will have both interactive control terminal and batch (script) processing mode.
-High level applications and application programming interface (API) will be developed to make beam manipulation and hardware control friendly to physicists and operators.
+High level applications and APIs will be developed to make beam manipulation and hardware control friendly to physicists and operators.

 The new Python based package will have certain overlap with MML, and will have better integration with the global database, where all related